How much does it REALLY cost to Self-publish a book on Amazon? 10 tips to Save Money Self Publishing

 - It can be a huge sales funnel.

-Tip #10- Research everything: And I mean everything.
-One of the easiest ways to fall into traps and waste money is to jump into things feet first.
+10. Research everything: One of the easiest ways to waste money is to jump into things feet first.
 Think of yourself as a reporter.
 You would never just write a journalism article without researching and then expect it to go viral and impact tons of people.
 To get the best result, you have to do your research.
 Time=money.

 Product usage Free version Paid version